Refusal reason

 - Payment and taxes

-Video templates — including Adobe After Effects templates, Adobe Premiere Pro templates, and Motion Graphics templates — are useful assets for the entire video community.
+Video templates — including Adobe After Effects templates, Adobe Premiere Pro templates, and Motion Graphics templates — are useful assets for customers.
 For novice users, these templates provide high-quality, ready-made content to help their creative endeavors shine.
 For seasoned creatives, video templates save time, provide inspiration, and expose new workflows.
 Video templates also showcase best practices, so users can effectively explore options and build upon their skills.

-If you’d like to see examples of files that were correctly set up for acceptance, check out these free video templates.
-For more inspiration, check out these paid video templates.
-Jump-start your creativity with templates for design and motion apps.
+Jump-start your creativity with templates for design and video apps.
+If you’d like to see examples of files that were correctly configured for acceptance, check out these free video templates.
+For more inspiration, check out these paid video templates for our collection.

-Note: The video templates program at Adobe Stock is invitation-only at the moment.
+Note: The video templates program at Adobe Stock is invitation only.

 |